Welcome to the Psychiatry-UK Adult ADHD service

 What is ADHD?

 ADHD stands for Attention Deficit (Hyperactivity) Disorder.
 It is a neuro-developmental condition, so it develops as your brain develops, in childhood.
 It is often associated with (co-morbid with, as doctors put it), other neurodevelopmental conditions such as dyspraxia, dyslexia, Tourette’s syndrome and what are generally called autistic spectrum disorders.

 These co-morbidities can easily mask or counteract some of the more obvious symptoms of ADHD, and an experienced psychiatrist will be well aware of this.

-In adults, ADHD is also commonly co-morbid with other common mental health problems such as anxiety or depression, where the underlying ADHD has been masked for years by the associated problems that it has resulted in.
+As well as being a neuro-developmental condition, in adults, ADHD is also commonly linked or co-morbid with mental health conditions such as anxiety or depression, where the underlying ADHD has been masked for years by the associated problems that it has resulted in.